 Active Coping

 Active coping means accepting the impact of trauma on your life and taking direct action to improve things.
 Active coping occurs even when there is no crisis.
 Active coping is a way of responding to everyday life.
-It is a habit that must be made stronger.
+It is a skill that you can learn and develop.

 Know that recovery is a process.